Peg a few weeks after she came back from working on poor quality dry dog food for a year.

 YOU WILL GATHER THAT I’M PASSIONATE ABOUT REARING HEALTHY PUPS!

-I’ll share a few things I’ve learned through referring all my questions on canine nutrition to Marina Angel Smith… who has studied it in detail, and is also very skilled using herbs and natural therapies.
+I’ll share a few things I’ve learned through referring my questions on canine nutrition to Marina Angel Smith… who has studied it in detail, and is also very skilled using herbs and natural therapies.
 Vet students study animal nutrition but it isn’t broken up into herbivores, carnivores and omnivores but treated as one subject; there is a huge difference in the digestion and diet of these groups of animals.
 Of course most vets are promoting dry foods in their practices(to their financial benefit, treating the resultant health problems).
 Pet food companies have so infiltrated the vet scene that in the States a text book on nutrition used in Vet. science courses is printed by one of them.

 There’s a book by Dr Conor Brady called Feeding Dogs.
 Read it!
 You’ll be horrified.
 He also has a Facebook page called Dogs First which is updated regularly ….more below about his book.